thedataquarry/zola-blog/content/posts/rust-is-supercharging-python/index.md

   * [LanceDB](https://github.com/lancedb/lancedb) (multi-modal vector search on an embedded DB with a serverless architecture)
 * Transform data into Arrow tables and move it between your local machine, a database or a data lake (which may be written in entirely other languages like Golang or C++)

-Now, imagine the power of a future Rust-powered Spark (whatever it will be called) built on DataFusion + Ballista, and being able to seamlessly switch between running your analysis on a single core on your local machine, or in a distributed fashion on a huge cluster.
+Now, imagine the power of a future Rust-powered Spark (whatever it ends up looking like) built on DataFusion + Ballista, and being able to seamlessly switch between running your analysis on a single core on your local machine, or in a distributed fashion on a huge cluster.
 The thought of that (and never having to debug a JVM stack trace again) will make even the most seasoned data scientist or engineer dance with joy! 🕺💃

 As Will Jones, maintainer of the `delta-rs` and `lance` packages, [says](https://www.datawill.io/posts/pandas-arrow-rust/):